1,000+ ponds constructed and repaired and 5,000+ ponds cleaned in Maryland, DC, and Northern Virginia since 2001

 - Do you use bottom drains?

-- What is the recommended amount of plants to put in the pond?
+- What plants go in a pond?

 - How often do you want to turn the water over in the pond?